 As you continue to play the game, it will be apparent to you that research will earn you more money.
 This can vary in different cases, but generally research is not important until you progress more in the game.
 As a rule of thumb, unless you have more than 250,000 spending cash (total available cash – the amount of money needed for daily production), don’t invest in research.
 It typically takes at least 2 weeks of increased price to earn back the money spent on a higher quality product.

 If you are interested in playing this game, you can find it at https://www.simcompanies.com/.
 There are many more tips and guidelines in the Library section of the website.
-You can also search up the companies “Best Choice” (Jason Lu’s Company) and “Hazardous Aerospace Corp ” (Allen Wang’s Company) and message them for more help.
+If you’re interested, you can also check out our second article for more information.
 Good luck, and be sure to experiment new products and buildings and have fun!